baowusu/baowusu.github.io/contact.markdown

 permalink: /contact/
 ---

 I am located in the DIAS Geophysics Building, 5 Merrion Square North, Dublin, Ireland.
-You can also contact me by email at baowusu@cp.dias.ie
+You can also contact me by email at baowusu [at] cp.dias.ie

 <div align="center">
 <iframe